nitinsurana/repeatit/README.md

 >NOTE - Make sure the `id` of the new entry matches with the global namespace of the recipe.
 For e.g. window.recipe.myNewRecipe should always have `id = myNewRecipe`

 3. Before committing run the gulp task `scripts` so that your recipe is minified and added to the extension (inject.js)

+## Todos

+1. Make the search box functional so that recipes can be searched by their title in real-time i.e. search as you type (after initial loading)
+2. Load recipes.json only once for the entire browser session
+3. Placeholder for search input